TotalCross/totalcross/CONTRIBUTING.md

 We try to enforce these rules for the following reasons:

-- Communicate in a better way the nature of changes;
+- Communicate in a better way the nature of changes;ly
-- Work better with review tools;
 - Automatically determining a semantic version bump (based on the types of commits);
 - Make it easier for people to contribute, by allowing them to explore a more structured commit history.